 In January 1998, the Certified Fire Investigator program was activated.
 It took CCAI over one and one half years to develop and initiate this program.
-Many who have retired from law enforcement and the fire service had requested this Certification for several years.
+Many who have retired from law enforcement and the fire service had requested this Certification for years.
 Often times, fire investigators retired from government service before the State Certified Fire Investigator program was developed.
 The retirees working for the Insurance industry or private business had no means to obtain certification from the state once they left government service.

 CCAI has patterned the California CFI program after the State of California's with two major additions.
 The applicant must pass a written exam, and CCAI's certification requires participation in Continued Professional Training to maintain certification.
 A CCAI Certified Fire Investigator must attend 30 hours of approved tested training every three years, or 40 hours of CCAI approved non-tested training, or a combination of 40 hours of tested and non-tested training every three years from the date of issue of their certification; to keep the certification valid.
 The hourly training requirement can easily be met by attending two 20 hour CCAI seminars within three years.